jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ### 12.1 Do I need Whitebox GAT to use WhiteboxTools?

 No you do not.
 You can call the tools contained within *WhiteboxTools* completely independent from the *Whitebox GAT* user interface using a Remote Procedure Call (RPC) approach.
 In fact, you can interact with the tools using Python scripting or directly, using a terminal application (command prompt).
-See [Usage](#usage) for further details.
+See [*Interacting With *WhiteboxTools* From the Command Prompt*](#interacting-with-whiteboxtools-from-the-command-prompt) for further details.

 ### 12.2 How do I request a tool be added?